Hypnosis for Pain

 Bonus Video – Dave Elman Induction (DEI)

-When you purchase the Course & Video Bundle or the Video Only lectures, you will also get access to a new 38 minute video.
+When you purchase this online course, you will also get access to a new 38 minute video.
 In this video Dr. Eimer will be hypnotizing a patient with the Dave Elman Induction for pain control.

 Learning Objectives